Intervention/docs/image/v4/modifying-images/custom-modifiers.md

 Intervention Image provides the simple `Intervention\Image\Interfaces\ModifierInterface`, which all modifiers need to implement.

-Once you have created your own modifier, you can apply them by using the `modify()` method.
+Once you have created your own modifier, you can apply them by using the `Intervention\Image\Image::modify()` method.

 ## Custom Modifier Implementation

-The following very simple example shows a custom modifier class that combines a grayscale and a pixellation effect.
+The following very simple example shows a custom modifier class that combines a grayscale and a pixelation effect.

 ```php
 use Intervention\Image\Interfaces\ModifierInterface;